jdoey/ai_financial_coach/README.md

    1. Risks: If Optimus fails to flag a genuinely fraudulent transaction because it looked mathematically similar to a normal one, the user might not check their statement themselves, believing that Optimus has it handled.
 3. Algorithmic Bias in Anomaly Detection
    1. Risks: if a user consistently makes poor financial decisions, the model will learn this as “normal” and stop flagging it.

+## **10\.
+Key Learnings**

+1. Relying solely on LLms for financial math is risky.
+Combining deterministic ML with Generative AI provides a much more reliable and trustworthy user experience than using either in isolation.
+2. Structured outputs are essential for GenAI.
+Forcing Gemini to return strict JSON for visualizations and subscription detection was critical for integration with the frontend
+3. Limiting context window was a necessary trade-off between maintaining conversation coherence and managing latency/token costs.
+4. Rate limits get blow through very quick when working with LLMs.
+Important to use mock data to avoid wasting tokens in unnecessary LLM calls.
+5. Prioritization as a one-man team.
+Cutting corners intelligently.
+6. Shipping a working end-to-end pipeline that demonstrates the concept is more important than fine-tuning a model for 1% better accuracy in a hackathon setting.